-Lewis & Clark Law School offers students the opportunity to earn academic credits for a carefully supervised, well-crafted work experience through the Externship Program.
+Lewis & Clark Law School offers students the opportunity to earn academic credits for a carefully supervised, well-crafted work experience.
 The expectation is that students will be given a meaningful work experience, with a focus on student learning, in a field of law or work that enhances and builds on their classroom experience.

 a) learn an area of substantive law or develop substantive expertise beyond the level offered in courses at the Law School;